What is Counterconditioning And Desensitization For Dogs?

 - Do this for several iterations until you see your dog’s emotion change, from unsure/concerned to happy/excited when hearing, seeing or sensing the stimulus at the same very low levels of intensity

-- After the stimulus is eliciting a positive emotional response from your dog (AKA, your dog is happy) increase the volume/sound of the stimulus and/or decrease your distance to the stimulus in very small graduated increments
+- After the stimulus elicits a positive emotional response from your dog (AKA, your dog is happy) increase the volume/sound of the stimulus and/or decrease your distance to the stimulus in very small graduated increments

 - Rinse and repeat